Iris910531/SAS_course/README.md

 ## Data Source

-Briefly describe the dataset(s) used in this project.
-Include information on:
-- The data source for this project is a dataset available on Kaggle, titled "Marketing Campaign".
+The data source for this project is a dataset available on Kaggle, titled "Marketing Campaign".
 It can be accessed via the following link: https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign.

 ## Tools and statistical methods Used

 - **SAS**: use SAS 9.4 (English).
-- **statistical methods**: Descriptive statistics, normality tests, and tests of independence.
+- **statistical methods**:
+1. Descriptive statistics
+2. normality tests
+3. tests of independence

 ## Project Structure